SAP/cloud-sdk-ios-fiori-ar/README.md

 FioriAR provides reusable views and utilities to create/update/delete scenes with AR annotations directly from your app.
 This is the recommended approach considering how easy it is to create and handle AR annotations.

 Scene information will be stored remotely within SAP Mobile Services.
-As a prerequisite the feature "Mobile Augmented Reality" needs to be assigned to your application in SAP Mobile Services cockpit.
+As a prerequisite the feature [Mobile Augmented Reality](https://help.sap.com/viewer/468990a67780424a9e66eb096d4345bb/Cloud/en-US/81d0455bab6c4d4f99905993e1676268.html) needs to be assigned to your application in SAP Mobile Services cockpit.

+SAP Mobile Services allows administrators [Editing an Augmented Reality Scene](https://help.sap.com/viewer/468990a67780424a9e66eb096d4345bb/Cloud/en-US/c10dcab94dbe4fe0aa79078a718a9af7.html) which is helpful to maintain AR annotation texts in multiple languages.

 ### Composing the scene